LineageOS/lineage_wiki/pages/libvirt-qemu.md

 {% include alerts/important.html content="Make sure the userdata disk is not too small.
 Minimum size of 8 GiB is recommended." %}

 1. When booted into Launcher, open Settings app.
-2. Enable `Developer options`, go back to homepage, navigate to `System` > `Developer options`.
+2. Enable `Developer options`, go back to homepage, and navigate to `System` > `Developer options`.
-3. Open `DSU Loader`, select the DSU package that you wish to install, click `Agree`.
+3. Open `DSU Loader`, select the DSU package that you wish to install, then click `Agree`.
-4. Once the installation finishes, you could reboot to the GSI by clicking `Restart` on `Dynamic System Updates` notification.
+4. Once the installation finishes, you can reboot to the GSI by clicking `Restart` on the `Dynamic System Updates` notification.

 ### Specify GSI image as the third VirtIO disk

 1. Download a GSI image archive (equal or higher Android version with matching architecture) from [Generic System Image releases](https://developer.android.com/topic/generic-system-image/releases).
 2. Extract `system.img` from the downloaded archive.
 3. Add `system.img` as the third VirtIO disk.
-4. Boot the virtual machine into recovery mode, perform factory reset.
+4. Boot the virtual machine into recovery mode, and perform a factory reset.
-5. Reboot to boot menu, select `Advanced options` > `Boot GSI from /dev/block/vdc with LineageOS * (Kernel version *)`.
+5. Reboot to the boot menu, and select `Advanced options` > `Boot GSI from /dev/block/vdc with LineageOS * (Kernel version *)`.

 ### Flash GSI image to `system` logical partition